mark-watson/PythonAIBook/manuscript/Symbolic_AI.md

 As with Soar, our excursion into constraint programming will be brief, hopefully enough to introduce you to a new style of programming though a few examples.
 I still use constraint programming and hope you might find the material in this section useful.

-While I attempt to make this material self-contained reading, you may want to use the [MiniZinc Python](https://minizinc-python.readthedocs.io/en/latest/getting_started.html) documentation as a reference for the Python interface and [The MiniZink Handbook](https://www.minizinc.org/doc-2.6.4/en/index.html) as a reference to the MiniZinc language and its use for your own projects.
+While I attempt to make this material self-contained reading, you may want to use the [MiniZinc Python](https://minizinc-python.readthedocs.io/en/latest/getting_started.html) documentation as a reference for the Python interface and [The MiniZinc Handbook](https://www.minizinc.org/doc-2.6.4/en/index.html) as a reference to the MiniZinc language and its use for your own projects.

 Constraint Programming (CP) is a paradigm of problem-solving that involves specifying the constraints of a problem, and then searching for solutions that satisfy those constraints.
 MiniZinc is a high-level modeling language for constraint programming that allows users to specify constraints and objectives in a compact and expressive way.